 PBS did a moving documentary in 2011 on the Disability Rights Movement called “Lives Worth Living.”
 The first time I saw it I felt sadness, anger, and the need to act.
 People with disabilities share many of the characteristics of our non-disabled counterparts, we simply do things a little differently.

-In “Observing 25 Years of the ADA” I found this bit which I’ve edited: Our lack of understanding, fear, and inhumanity towards people with disabilities I believe, promotes continuing injustices.
+In my blog post, “Observing 25 Years of the ADA” I found this bit which I’ve edited: Our lack of understanding, fear, and inhumanity towards people with disabilities I believe, promotes continuing injustices.
 It’s no wonder when a life-altering event occurs and we acquire a disability, we have a difficult time adjusting.
 Coming face to face with our prejudices, then navigating a still-flawed system to protect our new status, can be a difficult transition.

 Sadly, some of us take the stance that disability rights are ‘not our problem,’ that is until we are disabled.
 However, being ‘temporarily abled’ as the majority of us are, makes it our problem.